 Though pumpkins were always an important part of the Early American diet–the Native Americans taught the pilgrims how to cook and eat this New World food–early recipes were a far cry from the ones that we are familiar with today.
 A common preparation involved cutting a small hole out of the pumpkin, scraping out the seeds and roasting it whole over ashes, sometimes with sugar, milk or butter poured into the cavity, to soften the flesh.
 Occasionally the rinds were pickled, and nineteenth-century cookbooks offered recipes for mashed pumpkin, similar to mashed potatoes, and pumpkin soup.

 Fast forward to present day, and we have a myriad of pumpkin inflected recipes, and they're not just limited to pie.
 It seems that almost anything can be made with pumpkin nowadays (provided, of course, that it's prepared between September and New Years).
-Risotto, chili, pancakes, creme brulee, and of course coffee, might be spiked with pumpkin around this time of year.
-I'd even hedge a guess that for most cooks, preparing a pumpkin-themed dish is not only expected, but possibly even required at this time of year.
+Risotto, chili, pancakes, creme brulee, and of course coffee, might be spiked with pumpkin.
+I'd even hedge a guess that for most cooks, preparing a pumpkin-themed dish is not only expected, but possibly even required during the holiday season.

 This year, I took this to heart, and I whipped up an incredibly easy creamy pumpkin soup.
 (During a hurricane, mind you, it was an exceptionally comforting dish.)
 It's worth the effort – after all, pumpkins will only be here for a few more months.

 1 leek, rinsed and sliced

 1 apple, peeled and diced into 1/2 inch cubes

 1 carrot, peeled and diced into 1/2 inch cubes

 1 pinch each of ground nutmeg and ginger

 6 cups chicken or vegetable stock